GranBan/granthbangard_ds_portfolio/Spotify NLP App Review Intelligence System/README.md

 **Ingestion.** 100,000 Spotify reviews scraped directly from Google Play, preserving app version metadata needed for temporal analysis, a static Kaggle dump wouldn't have this.

 **Sentiment classification.** Star-rating-derived labels used as an initial baseline, then replaced by a fine-tuned DistilBERT model reading review text directly.
-Initial 3-class setup only reached 71% macro F1, limited by a small (5,565-sample), inherently ambiguous neutral class.
+Initial 3-class setup only reached 71% macro F1, limited by a small (5,565 sample), inherently ambiguous neutral class.
 Switching to binary (Negative/Positive) and using the full available data (56,510 balanced training reviews) raised macro F1 to 93.5%.

 **Full inference.** The fine-tuned model runs on all 100,000 reviews, producing text-based labels that diverge meaningfully from star-rating labels: 3,554 high-star reviews were predicted negative based on their text.